ku-sldg/plih/_funs/4-Elaboration.md

 ## Exercises
 * Write the elaborator for pairs
 * Define `case` as a derived form using `if`.
 You may use other language constructs if necessary
+* Define multi-argument functions as a derived form using currying.